-Parliament’s art and architecture tell the story of colonial power, mining prosperity, Apartheid and democracy.
+Parliament’s art and architecture speak to South Africa’s colonial history, mining prosperity, Apartheid and democracy.
 For this exclusive Culture Connect our, Lila Komnick is our host and guide.
 She has worked for Parliament for over three decades – starting as a Hansard reporter and, since it inception, the Artworks Office.
-She is joined by former MP Peter Soal, radio presenter.
+She is joined by former MP Peter Soal.
 He will share memories of working in Parliament in the final days of Apartheid (he was part of the opposition).
 Kate Crane Briggs, Culture Connect’s founder, will be co-leading.

 We will go inside the main assembly chambers (South Africa’s tricameral parliament of three legislative chambers was unique), walk the corridors of power and see behind the scenes, including the art store which has work ranging from a large print by William Kentridge to top portraitists of their day.
 We’ll also see the 120m long Keiskamma Tapestry telling the story of the Eastern Cape, including South Africa’s first democratic elections (see image below).
 This contrasts with the small Africana artworks, including South African animals now extinct by François Levaillant, the noted French ornithologist, author, explorer, naturalist and zoological collector.

-Booking essential as the group will be small and a scan/photo of your ID/passport, plus ID/passport number, are needed a week in advance (deadline Fri 22 Nov, 4pm)
+A scan/photo of your ID/passport, plus ID/passport number, are needed a week in advance (deadline Fri, 31 Jan, 4pm)

-If you can’t make this date, please let us know as Culture Connect can organise a private, bespoke tour for you, or, let you know when next public open one is scheduled.
+If you can’t make this date, Culture Connect can organise a private, bespoke tour for you, or, let you know when next public open one is scheduled.